 Our International Team

-David Brown, MS, is a biologist and conservationist.
-As a WNI Education Associate, David helps develop environmental education projects to create sustained and meaningful conservation awareness of giraffes, elephants, and other species.
+David Brown, MSc, is a biologist and conservationist and co-creator of the Mongabay Kids website.
+As a Wild Nature Institute Education Associate, David helps develop environmental education projects to create sustained and meaningful conservation awareness of giraffes, elephants, and other species.
 His science and nature writing has appeared in Mongabay.com, National Geographic Kids, Highlights Magazine, and in the interpretive programs of several zoos, aquariums, and nature centers.
 As a biologist he studied giraffe speciation and its causes across Africa using population genetics and cockatoo evolution using molecular systematics.
 He has studied the ecology of Amazon parrots in Guatemala, and helped conduct botanical surveys and other biological assessments across Southern California.

 Megan Strauss, PhD, is an ecologist and conservationist with a background in animal behavior and wildlife population biology.
 She has studied the social behavior of captive chimpanzees, assisted a prairie dog conservation program, and completed her doctorate on factors limiting giraffe population growth in the Serengeti National Park, Tanzania.
 Megan is a Wild Nature Institute Research Associate, contributing to articles on giraffe demography and conservation.
 Also a Wild Nature Institute Education Associate, Megan has created and illustrated Swahili-language activity books that engage young Tanzanian students with their local flora and fauna, and is developing a Guide to Careers in the Environmental Industry in Tanzania.
 She provides graphic design support for Wild Nature Institute’s environmental education program, and is co-creator of the Mongabay Kids website.